Kerala Ayurveda Academy

 01

-The AP faculty are Vaidyas, classically trained Ayurvedic experts with BAMS (Bachelor of Ayurvedic Medicine and Surgery) degrees from Indian universities.
-They bring decades of clinical and teaching experience in India and the United States, and several teach across all three levels of the Kerala Ayurveda Academy certification ladder.
+Our AP faculty are BAMS-trained Ayurvedic physicians from accredited universities in India, with decades of combined clinical and teaching experience in both India and the United States.
+Many teach across all levels of the Kerala Ayurveda Academy certification pathway, offering continuity from foundational study through advanced clinical training.

 02